Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzKeyVault.md

 ```

 ### -ResourceType
-Specifies the type of vault to be shown.
+Specifies the type of Vault / HSM to be shown.
+If omitted, both will be listed.

 ```yaml
 Type: Microsoft.Azure.Commands.KeyVault.Models.ResourceTypeName